-Spondyloepiphyseal dysplasia congenita (SEDC) is a rare genetic disorder characterized by deformities that begin before birth (prenatally), including skeletal and joint malformations involving the spine, hips and knees and abnormalities affecting the eyes.
+Spondyloepiphyseal dysplasia congenita (SEDC) is a rare genetic disorder characterized by deformities that begin before birth, including skeletal and joint malformations involving the spine, hips and knees and abnormalities affecting the eyes.
+About one in 100,000 newborns are affected.
+Spondyloepiphyseal dysplasia tarda (SEDT) affects only males, and its symptoms often are not apparent until a child is 6 to 8 years old.

 Related Conditions & Treatments